jrlLAB/hardpotato/README.md

-# Pypotato library
+# Hard Potato library
-Welcome to the pypotato GitHub repository.
-Pypotato is an open source Python API to control commercially available potentiostats.
+Welcome to the hardpotato GitHub repository.
+Hard Potato is an open source Python API to control commercially available potentiostats.
 It enables researchers to write Python scripts that can include experimentation, immediate data analysis using any third-party library and/or the control of other instruments.
-Pypotato facilitates the standardization of electrochemical experiments by keeping a record of the experiments and data analysis that can be later run again to ensure repeatability.
+Hard Potato facilitates the standardization of electrochemical experiments by keeping a record of the experiments and data analysis that can be later run again to ensure repeatability.
 It also facilitates the sharing of electrochemical protocols